 Last month, I contacted author Jim Coogan about his 2003 book, Sail Away Ladies: Stories of Cape Cod Women in the Age of Sail, and subsequent research in hopes that I could find some information about Nye women.
 And I did!
 Caroline L. Nye married Captain Albert Sherman and spent some years in the high Arctic, north of the Yukon territory, aboard her husband’s whaler, the Beluga.
 Their second child, Helen, was born there near Herschel Island and is believed to be the first white child born north of the Arctic Circle.
 I'm certain that music had a place in their grand adventures!

 These discoveries have set me on a path towards exploring more about my ancestry and music at sea.
 Although I'm usually landlocked with my work in classical and popular genres, I hope there will be opportunities for me in the maritime sector.
-We'll see where all roads lead.
 Just to be on this journey is gratifying, the culmination of it all.
-Honoring history through a familial narrative and indulging in this particular interest is truly a gift.
+Honoring history through a familial narrative and indulging in this particular interest is a gift.

 In closing, and in remembrance of the day, I'd like to share a poem written in 1860 by William Whiting which was set to music by John Dykes.
 It was among those hymns included in a service for about a hundred passengers in Titanic's second class dining room on the evening of April 14th.
-Watch its 2012 performance at St. Thomas' Parish Church in Belfast on BBC One's program Songs of Praise to commemorate the centenary of the tragedy.
+This 2012 performance at St. Thomas' Parish Church in Belfast on BBC One's program Songs of Praise commemorated the centenary of the tragedy.

-Nobody felt Titanic's loss more than Belfast and Southampton, where the human toll was greatest from lost builders and crew.
+Nobody felt Titanic's loss more than Belfast and Southampton, where the human toll was greatest from casualties of builders, passengers and crew.
 The ship was constructed at Harland & Wolff Shipyard in Belfast and launched from Berth 44 of the White Star Dock (Ocean Dock) in Southampton.